Kickstart Your Career as a Project Manager with Our Comprehensive Guide

 1.2.
 Certification Exam

-The CAPM® certification exam contains 150 multiple choice questions, and you will have three hours to complete them.
-Passing the exam and receiving your certification will make you a more attractive candidate to employers as you have proven you possess the knowledge and ability to take on complex projects.
+The CAPM® certification exam contains 150 multiple-choice questions, and you will have three hours to complete them.
+Passing the exam and receiving your certification will unquestionably make you a more attractive candidate to employers as you have proven you possess the knowledge and ability to take on complex projects.

 2️⃣ PMP Certification

-The Project Management Professional (PMP)® certification, which is awarded by the Project Management Institute, is a globally recognized certification that proves a project management professional can manage people, business processes, and the organizational priorities of projects.
+The Project Management Professional (PMP)® certification is awarded by the Project Management Institute.
+It is a globally recognized certification that proves a PM professional can manage people, business processes, and the organizational priorities of projects.
 The certification is applicable to project managers in various industries, including but not limited to healthcare, information technology, business, construction, and oil and gas.

-To obtain PMP certification, you must demonstrate your knowledge of various project management areas, including project management processes, project management technologies, integration management, scope management, cost management, and risk management.
+To obtain PMP certification, you must demonstrate your knowledge of various project management areas.
+They include project management processes, project management technologies, integration management, scope management, cost management, and also risk management.

 2.1.
 Entry Requirements